MOLD INSPECTIONS

 Next we come your property and conduct a visual inspection for the presence of mold or moisture.
 All issues will be documented and explained to give you an understanding of what we are dealing with.

 Indoor humidity and temperature play a role in mold growth.
-When the humidity is too high inside (above 55%) and the temperature is mild, then mold has a better chance of growing.
+When the humidity is too high inside (above 55%) and the temperature is cool or mild, then mold has a better chance of growing.
 We use a thermo-hygrometer to determine this.